-- -- Require the Auditor General to audit MEGA's annual report to the Legislature and include his or her audit findings with the report before MEGA could submit it. - -- Require additional information to be included in the report. - -- Require MEGA to report to the chairpersons of certain Senate and House committees and the directors of the Senate and House Fiscal Agencies.
+- -- Require the Auditor General to audit MEGA's annual report to the Legislature and include his or her audit findings with the report before MEGA could submit it. - -- Beginning October 1, 2009, and each subsequent year, require MEGA to report to the chairpersons of the Senate Appropriations and Finance Committees, the House of Representatives Appropriations and Tax Policy Committees, and the directors of the Senate and House Fiscal Agencies. - -- Require MEGA to include additional information in its annual report.

 Under the Act, MEGA must report on its activities to both houses of the Legislature yearly on October 1.
 The bill would require the Auditor General to audit the report and include his or her audit findings with the report before MEGA could submit it.
-Beginning October 1, 2008, and each subsequent year, MEGA also would have to report to the chairpersons of the Senate Appropriations and Finance Committees, the House of Representatives Appropriations and Tax Policy Committees, and the directors of the Senate and House Fiscal Agencies.
+Beginning October 1, 2009, and each subsequent year, MEGA also would have to report to the chairpersons of the Senate Appropriations and Finance Committees, the House of Representatives Appropriations and Tax Policy Committees, and the directors of the Senate and House Fiscal Agencies.